zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

 Unlike diffusion networks, GANs produce images in a single fast feedforward step, and their output makes up a smooth and [structured](https://machinelearningmastery.com/how-to-interpolate-and-perform-vector-arithmetic-with-faces-using-a-generative-adversarial-network/) latent space.
 So I thought they might be fast enough for animation, and their animation might be formally compelling.

-I used Diego Gomez's [Vanilla GAN in PyTorch](https://github.com/diegoalejogm/gans) as a starting point, swapped the MNIST dataset for EMNIST, and plotted out the first batch of training data, which looked odd:
+I used Diego Gomez's [Vanilla GAN in PyTorch](https://github.com/diegoalejogm/gans) as a starting point and swapped the MNIST dataset for EMNIST.
+After some weird results from training, I visualized the first batch of training data:

 ![a grid of handwritten numbers and letters with each one mirrored and rotated 90 degrees](twisted_samples.png "twisted")

 It turns out TorchVision's EMNIST data is mirrored and rotated -90 degrees.
-A couple extra transforms set things right:
+Two extra transforms set things right:

 ```python
 compose = transforms.Compose([